SandUhrGucker/duino-coin-kodi/README.md

 ##Usage
-* You need to create a Wallet on duinocoin.com to recaive your Money
+* You need to create a Wallet on duinocoin.com to receive your Money
 * Just enter your Wallet-Name in the mining-Configuration
 * Choose a charity/Non-profit organisation you want to support in the mining-Configuration
 * Choose the Time when the screensaver/miner should begin mining